 Cooked chicken should be fine to keep in the fridge for two to three days.
 With any hot food that you want to store, you need to cool it down as quickly as possible and then refrigerate it.
 The easiest way to cool chicken quickly is to portion it out, or better still, cut it into pieces, lay it out on a tray or a plate in one layer and as soon as it's cold, place it in a bowl covered with cling film or in a lidded container in the fridge, making sure all the steam has evaporated.
 To store your chicken for longer, you can place your cooked chicken in the freezer, but you should never remove uncooked chicken from the freezer and then re-freeze without cooking.
 If you want to heat leftover chicken, make sure it's piping hot and only reheated once.

-Top tip.
-If you want to portion out your bird before it's cooked, our video guide on how to joint a raw chicken is perfect for ensuring there's little wastage, you can use the carcass and drumstick tips to create stock, too.
+If you want to portion out your bird before it's cooked, our video guide on how to joint a raw chicken is perfect for ensuring there's little wastage:

 We all love a roast chicken sandwich but there are far more exciting ways of using up your Sunday roast.
 We have a whole host of soothing soups, speedy curries, tempting risottos and mouth-watering salads that mean you will never look at your leftovers in the same way again…